English Language Proficiency Requirement

 A satisfactory proficiency in the English language is required for admission to the University of Oregon.
 All applicants for whom English is not a native/primary language must show proof of language proficiency through one of the following options:

-- International English Language Testing System (IELTS) Academic Test Score: Minimum Score: 7.0 overall band score
+- International English Language Testing System (IELTS or IELTS Online) Academic Test Score: Minimum Score: 7.0 overall band score

 - Degree from certain English-speaking countries: A bachelor’s degree or higher from a regionally accredited U.S. institution or the equivalent from an institution in one of the following countries: Australia, Canada (excluding Quebec), Ireland, New Zealand, or the United Kingdom.
 We are unable to accept certificates of English as a mode of instruction to satisfy this requirement.